 Testing was done via general use over a period of weeks and months.
 I ate food, drank coffee, even had the occasional social cigarette.
 I didn't deliberately subject my teeth to anything unusual, I just, you know, lived normally and brushed my teeth once or twice per day.

 I also did some testing with disclosing tablets to try to get a slightly more scientific view of how well each brush cleaned.

 In that particular test, I found Philips' brushes and Oral-B's Genius 9000 SmartSeries performed best, with the Emmi Dental giving very similar results and the Panasonic and Colgate ones (perhaps not coincidentally the cheapest brushes) being the worst.
 That's not to say either of them was bad, however.
 They're decent value for money.

 With electric brushes, you don't scrub at your teeth and gums.
 In fact that can be bad news, dentally speaking.
 All you need to do is press the brush lightly to your gob, hold it in place and manipulate gently, then move on to your next tooth.

-All of these brushes except the Emmi Dental signal when you've been brushing for 30 seconds; the idea being that you spend 30 seconds on each quarter of your mouth, giving a dentist-recommended two minutes in total.
+Most of these brushes signal after every 30 seconds of brushing; the idea being that you spend 30 seconds on each quarter of your mouth, giving a dentist-recommended two minutes in total.

-As a result, although replacement brush heads may seem horrifically expensive, they do last a long time.
-A pack of four should last most people for nine months or so, and you could probably eke it out to a year, although we wouldn't necessarily recommend that.
+Although replacement brush heads may seem overpriced, in fact, they do last a long time.
+A pack of four should last most people for nine months or so, and you could probably eke it out to a year, if you're a skank.